fwsGonzo/library/README.md

 Remember to read the documentation for each library.
 The 'library' project uses: BASS, TCC, GLFW3, sockets, threads.
 Finally, you can add DLL search paths using -Wl,-rpath,{PATH_HERE}.
 An example path might be './lib'.

+Copy the contents of the 'inc' if you want to, however you can also get those include files from their respective origins.
+Copy the contents of the 'include' folder to your own include folder, so that you can access the library headers.
+If your project compiles, you are good to go.

 Dynamic libraries
 ---